Bowers v. Hardwick: Justice Stevens's dissent

 Justice John Paul Stevens wrote a separate dissent that focused on the selective enforcement of the law against homosexuals.
 The Georgia statute could not be applied to married heterosexuals, as consensual sexual activity within the bounds of marriage was protected under Griswold v.
-Connecticut, the law could not be applied to unmarried heterosexuals, as Eisenstadt v.
+Connecticut, nor could the law be applied to unmarried heterosexuals, as Eisenstadt v.
 Baird had extended Griswold to unmarried people.
 Since heterosexuals could never be prosecuted for sodomy, Georgia should have the burden of proving that selective enforcement against homosexuals was constitutional.

 Subsequent findings

 According to Daniel Richman, former law clerk for Justice Thurgood Marshall, Marshall's friendship with civil rights leader Bayard Rustin and Rustin's openness about his homosexuality played a significant role in Marshall's decision to join both dissents.
 Richman also recalled that Marshall thought that the case was a "no-brainer", and told Richman, who wrote a bench memo for Marshall on the case, that "this [case] is controlled by Stanley".

-Warren Burger’s views on homosexuality have come under scrutiny.
+Warren Burger's views on homosexuality have come under scrutiny.
 He attempted to convince Byron White to include overtly homophobic language in the majority, which White refused to do.
 Burger lobbied Powell to change his mind, and sent him a note comparing homosexuals to Jack the Ripper.

 Subsequent events

 Michael Hardwick

+Hardwick had returned to south Florida before the case was argued on March 31, 1986.
+He granted interviews about the case and appeared on Donahue in the aftermath.
+He also attended the 1987 March on Washington, which had been inspired in part by the decision in his case.
+Hardwick was arrested with about 600 other protestors at the Supreme Court building on October 13, 1987, in an action intended to draw attention to the decision.

-Hardwick died in 1991 of complications from AIDS.
+Hardwick had a career as a visual artist and designed the interiors of Miami Beach's Club Nu and Fort Lauderdale's Squeeze.
+He died on June 13, 1991, of complications from AIDS.
 According to his lawyer Kathleen Wilde, he died very bitter about the outcome of the case.